 - The value of the IDN in cyclic data

 - The value of the data transferred over the service channel

 - The mode defined by the status word

 - The state of the control and status words

-- Note: Currently, The PiC/SERCOS and standalone MMC/SERCOS configuration supports up to eight slaves on the ring each slave controlling a single drive.
+- Note: Currently, PiC/SERCOS and standalone MMC/SERCOS configurations support up to eight slaves on a ring where each slave controls a single drive.
 MMC for PC/SERCOS supports up to thirty-two slaves on a ring.
 None of the configurations support a slave controlling a group of drives as described in the SERCOS Specification.